RockSolid1106/OpenVPN_Client_Alert/README.md

 ```
 Make a note of the chat ID, or the numbers after the '-' sign.
 So, your Chat ID should look something like: -xxxxxxxxxxxxx.

+As a test to check if you've configured the bot correctly, navigate to the following website:

+https://api.telegram.org/<token>/sendMessage?chat_id=<chat ID>'&'text=test+message

 That's it for the Telegram part.
 Now lets move to the script.

 ## The Script